Errors-in-variables regression for dependent data with estimated error covariance matrix: To prewhiten or not?: Introduction

 \section{Introduction}

-Errors-in-variables regression models have been widely used in modern scientific researches from geophysical surveying to clinical data analysis, in which the regression covariates cannot be directly observed and only their imperfectly measured versions are available. \cite{Gle81-MR0600530} established the asymptotic properties for the estimator of regression coefficients, known as the total least squares or orthogonal regression estimator, for independent observations.
+Errors-in-variables regression models have been widely used in modern scientific research from geophysical surveying to clinical data analysis, in which the regression covariates cannot be directly observed and only their imperfectly measured versions are available. \cite{Gle81-MR0600530} established the asymptotic properties for the estimator of regression coefficients, known as the total least squares or orthogonal regression estimator, for independent observations.
 We refer to \cite{Ful87-MR898653} for a comprehensive exposition of the related theory.
-However, a sizeable number of real world applications involve temporal and/or spatial dependence among observations, which makes the classical results for independent data unsuitable to be directly applied.
+However, a sizeable number of real world applications involve temporal and/or spatial dependence among observations, which makes the classical results for independent data unsuitable for direct application.

 Climate change studies provide a different landscape, where the observations typically admit spatio-temporal dependence and the error covariance matrix is far more complex.
-Motivated by the good fortune of the generalized least squares in the absence of the measurement errors, climate scientists are determined to prewhiten the errors-in-variables models with an estimated {error} covariance matrix, based on an ensemble of the errors generated from the so-called null climate models.
+Motivated by the good fortune of the generalized least squares in the absence of the measurement errors, climate scientists are determined to prewhiten the errors-in-variables models with an estimated {error} covariance matrix, based on an ensemble of the random errors generated from the pre-industrial control simulations \citep{EBM16}.
 This led to the optimal fingerprinting approach for detecting and attributing climate changes as advocated in \cite{AT99} and \cite{AS03}.
-The method has been adopted as a technical foundation in the influential assessment reports by the Intergovernmental Panel on Climate Change (IPCC).
+The method has been adopted as a technical foundation in the influential assessment reports by the Intergovernmental Panel on Climate Change \citep{IPCC6}.